bartvanerp/SPSsite/content/disciplines/statistical/statisticalsignalprocessing_rational_arma.md

     x[n] = i[n] - a_1 x[n-1] - a_2 x[n-2] - \ldots - a_p x[n-p].
 \end{equation}

 where $i[n]$ is the input white noise and $a_i$ are the filter coefficients.
-The order of the filter gives an indication on how many previous noise samples are used to form a new output.
+The order of the filter gives an indication on how many previous signal samples are used to form a new output.

 <h3>Example</h3>
-One of the first stochastic models was a AR model proposed by Yule in 1927 to describe the motion of pendulum in a viscous medium.
+One of the first stochastic models was a AR model proposed by Yule in 1927 to describe the motion of a pendulum in a viscous medium.
 Yule expressed the amplitude $s[n]$ of the oscillation using the following homogeneous difference equation
 \begin{equation}
 \begin{split}
     s[n] + a_1 s[n-1] + a_2 s[n-2] = 0, \qquad n=0, 1, 2, ...